ConradSpiteri/Anemone_1/README.md

 Output is currently to screen only but the trained agents can be saved after execution and display of results.

+##`Anemone_1_Lic_Parser.py`
+Extracts basic information from an OCRed driver's licence.

+The code takes no arguments but expects a text file to be in a specific directory as detailed by srcDocPath (line 15).
+The text file contains the extracted data from the statements.
+It also expects to write the resulting text file into the path detailed by `dstDocPath` (line 16).
+Please change these values to the appropriate paths on your machine.
+(If running on Windows use "\\\\" instead of "/" to separate the folders in the path name.)

+**Dependencies:** The code has no special dependancies.
+Standard dependancies are; `sys`,`os`, `glob`, `re`, `time`, `mmap`and `contextlib`.
+The code also requires `dateutil` library to display the date correctly.

+Output is currently to screen only

 ##`Anemone_1_Parser.py`
 Extract basic information from the statement.